 Risk management is the responsibility of each employee, and is implemented through a three lines of defense framework.
-The First Line of Defence ("FLoD") comprises of business lines and support functions who perform day-to-day operational and/or support activities.
-Risk & Permanent Control (RPC) and Compliance, which are control functions independent of the FLoD, operate as the Second Line of Defense ("SLoD").
-The SLoD is responsible for either setting the corporate risk appetite or recommending the compliance risk tolerance limits, developing policies and procedures to evaluate whether risks are contained within the appropriate limits.
-Audit operates as the independent Third Line of Defense ("TLoD"), does periodic controls and provides reports to the management.
+The First Line of Defense ("FloD") comprises of business lines and support functions who perform day-to-day operational and/or support activities.
+Risk & Permanent Control (RPC) and Compliance, which are control functions independent of the FloD, operate as the Second Line of Defense ("SloD").
+The SloD is responsible for either setting the corporate risk appetite or recommending the compliance risk tolerance limits, developing policies and procedures to evaluate whether risks are contained within the appropriate limits.